Bozar/the-life-of-a-government-clerk/user/doc/challenge_list.md

 --------------------

-NOTE: In order to complete a challenge, you must win and meet the requirement throughout the game -- from unloading the first Raw File to a Clerk, untill unloading the last Document to an Officer.
+NOTE: In order to complete a challenge, you must win and meet the requirement throughout the game -- from unloading the first Raw File to a Clerk, until unloading the last Document to an Officer.